gopasspw/gopass/docs/backends.md

 EOF
 ```

-This will setup an unecrypted backend, i.e. your secrets in Consul will be only
+This will setup an unencrypted backend, i.e. your secrets in Consul will be only
 protected by Consul's ACLs and anyone who can access your Consul K/V prefix
 can read your secrets.